 Several days before the presidential election, I became overwhelmed by the negativity, from both sides, associated with the campaign and openly wished for it to simply be over.
 Now, a week after the election, it appears that I am going through some type of withdrawal.
 Thus, in order to satiate my need for a presidential campaign fix, I feel compelled to engage in what seems to be every Democrat’s favorite post-election past-time: speculating on whether Hillary Clinton will run for president in 2016.… [Read more]

 In the national anthem of the island of Margaritaville, Jimmy Buffett sang about a libation-fueled crawl including a “blew out my flip flop” mishap.
 I think Mitt Romney owns a Bain-acquired flip-flop warehouse just to cover his blown footwear needs.
-To cite my decades-long following of Caribbean troubadour Brother Jimmy again, teetotaling, decaf Mitt Romney “stepped on a [LOT] of pop-top[s].”
-It’s two weeks until Election Day.… [Read more]
+To cite my decades-long following of Caribbean troubadour Brother Jimmy again, teetotaling, decaf Mitt Romney “stepped on a [LOT] of pop-top[s].” … [Read more]

 So Romney the Latter-Day Chicken Hawk tells a campaign stop at the Virginia Military Institute, a state -owned military-themed school in the Commonwealth of Virginia, about his naval ship build-a-thon binge.
 For a Romney scarce on specifics, here’s a detail we can’t afford.